labgrid-project/labgrid/doc/configuration.rst

   - prompt (regex): shell prompt to match after logging in
   - login_prompt (regex): match for the login prompt
   - username (str): username to use during login
-  - password (str): password to use during login
+  - password (str): optional, password to use during login
-  - keyfile (str): optional keyfile to upload after login, making the `SSHDriver`_ usable
+  - keyfile (str): optional, keyfile to upload after login, making the `SSHDriver`_ usable
-  - login_timeout (int): optional, timeout for login prompt detection in seconds (default 60)
+  - login_timeout (int, default=60): timeout for login prompt detection in seconds
-  - await_login_timeout (int): optional, time in seconds of silence that needs to pass before sending a newline to device.
+  - await_login_timeout (int, default=2): time in seconds of silence that needs to pass before sending a newline to device.
   - console_ready (regex): optional, pattern used by the kernel to inform the user that a console can be activated by pressing enter.
-  - post_login_settle_time (int): optional, seconds of silence after logging in before check for a prompt.
+  - post_login_settle_time (int, default=0): seconds of silence after logging in before check for a prompt.
 Useful when the console is interleaved with boot output which may interrupt prompt detection.